paulspringett/csv_shaper/README.md

 end
 ```

+### Usage in Rails 3.0+

-If you're using it in Rails 3.0+ you are already inside the block so you can just call the `csv` object.
+If you're using it in Rails 3.0+ you are already inside the `encode` block so you can just call the `csv` object directly.

 Create a Rails view, set the content-type to `csv` and the handler to `shaper`, like so

     index.csv.shaper

+then just start defining your headers and rows as per the examples.

 ### Headers